luni64/CallbackHelper/README.md

 # CallbackHelper

-## Purpose:
+### Purpose:
 CallbackHelper is a tool to generate invocable callbacks from various inputs.
-E.g., pointers to free functions, pointers to static member functions, lambdas (capturing an non-capturing) and functors.
+E.g., pointers to free functions, pointers to static member functions, lambdas (capturing as well as non-capturing) and functors.
 CallbackHelper allows library writers to implement std::function like callback APIs without the memory overhead of std::functions.

 ### Usage: